Let’s be real — office work at a desk feels comfy. But after a while, you start wondering if you’re turning into part of the furniture.

 Set Movement Reminders: The Power of Mini-Breaks

-• Get up to refill your water bottle
+Getting up to refill your water bottle

 Try Office-Friendly Workouts Without Leaving Your Desk

-Stand behind your chair, raise up onto your toes, hold, and lower.
+Calf Raises: Stand behind your chair, raise up on your toes, and lower.
+Do 10–15 reps to get blood flowing.

 Alternate Between Sitting and Standing (If You Can)